All posts by weblio PH

 PART B_1

-We will read aloud the sentences below.
-Please repeat after me.
-I will check your pronunciation.
+We will read aloud the dialogue below.
+I will check your pronunciation and intonation.

 (Please send the mispronounced words and expressions to your student.)